McCoy1701/McCoy1701.github.io/README.md

 This is brief overview of some embedded hardware/software projects I have developed over the past few years.
 The purpose of this site is to showcase my technical skills as both a competent programmer and engineer.

+### My Skills

+- Over 2 years of experience in C programming, and GDB debugger.
+- More than 3 years of experience in Python programming.
+- 2+ years of experience in KiCad Circuit Design.
+- 5+ years working with AutoDesk software, including AutoCad, Fusion 360, Inventor, and Eagle.
+- 10+ years of hands-on soldering, including through-hole, surface mount, and hot air soldering techniques.
+- 2 years of experience working with Linux.

 ---

 ## [JakesteringPi](https://github.com/McCoy1701/JakesteringPi)